BASICS

 One fact that surprises most who are just starting to research standard schnauzers is that there is NO such thing as the "schnauzer" breed.
 The term "schnauzer" simply refers to a particular look (bearded muzzle, wired coat) shared by the 3 schnauzer types.
 In actuality, the mini, standard, and giant schnauzers are all 3 separate and distinct breeds; their labels are not interchangeable according to the size of the dog.
 Unlike poodles, size does not determine which breed of schnauzer you have...genetics does.
 Though they share a few common ancestors, minis, standards, and giants each have a different array of canines in their heritages that make them each unique.
 The most common misconception about the SS is that the standard schnauzer is just a "big mini" or a "small giant."
 This is simply not the case and, through multiple cross-breedings with other breeds, they have centuries of more differences than similarities.
 So, if you tell me you have experience with "schnauzers" or think a standard would be a good fit for you because you've "owned a mini or a giant," that's not what we're wanting to hear.
 Honestly, we would prefer someone with no experience with the breed than someone with a misconception of the breed.

 Some people may think pointing out the differences among the breeds is a matter of snobbery, but I assure you that knowing your dog's correct breed can effect everything from understanding its behaviors and its temperament to how you train it or even how you feed it.
-For some dogs, knowing its correct breed may even be a matter of life or death
+For some dogs, knowing its correct breed may even be a matter of life or death.
+In this case, feeding your "schnauzer" the wrong food could literally kill it if you are misinformed as to it's correct breed.
+To this point we would recommend people looking into how DCM affects the 3 schnauzer breeds differently to emphasize why proper breed recognition is important.

 If you want to learn more about the specific traits, challenges, and what to expect of the SS breed, check out the essay below written by another SS breeder and owner with over 25+ years experience: